portworx/px-docs/mysql.md

 ## Step 3: Use `pxctl` to create snaps of your mysql volume

-To demonstrate the capabilities of the SAN-like functionality offered by PX-Developer, create a snapshot of a mysql volume.
+To demonstrate the capabilities of the SAN-like functionality offered by Portworx, create a snapshot of a mysql volume.

 1. Create a database and a demo table in your mysql container.